• Double-bridge static cone penetrometer

 1. Single Bridge 2.
 Double Bridge

-Please select the menu number.
+Please press the menu number.

-Single-Bridge Measurement Parameters
+Single Bridge Measurement Parameters

-Test Date: xx.xx.xx
+Test date: xx.xx.xx

-Probe Number: xxx
+Probe number: xxx

-Tip area: xx cm
+Conical tip area: xx cm

 Cone tip coefficient: x.xxxx

-Larger alarm value: xx.xx MPa
+Higher alarm value: xx.xx MPa

 Confirm key through